howtophil/simplex-repeater-bash/README.md

-# Useless 2FA requirements here mean that ALL future updates will be on Pastebin
+# Useless 2FA requirements here mean that future updates will be on Pastebin
 https://pastebin.com/nGfPrdss

 Also on Bitbucket: https://bitbucket.org/prhoades/simplex-repeater-bash/src